astropy/astroquery/docs/eso/eso.rst

 Authentication with ESO User Portal
 ===================================

-Whereas querying the ESO database is fully open, accessing actual datasets requires authentication with the ESO User Portal (https://www.eso.org/sso/login).
+Except for data under proprietary period, ESO datasets can be downloaded anonymously (without login).
+PIs and their collaborators need to authenticate with the ESO User Portal (https://www.eso.org/sso/login) to download datasets from their observing programmes which are still under proprietary period.
 This authentication is performed directly with the provided :meth:`~astroquery.query.QueryWithLogin.login` command, as illustrated in the example below.
 This method uses your keyring to securely store the password in your operating system.
 As such you should have to enter your